 It is bombs away at the Friday box office, where four out of five new films are badly struggling, according to early returns.

-Instead, Universal holdover The Fate of the Furious easily remains in the driver's seat.
-The eighth outing in the action franchise is projected to gross $11 million Friday from 4,329 theaters for a $37.7 million weekend, a drop of 62 percent.
+Universal holdover The Fate of the Furious easily remains in the driver's seat as it races past the $900 million mark globally.
+The eighth outing in the action franchise grossed $11.2 million Friday from 4,329 theaters for a projected $35 million weekend, putting it's domestic total at $160.4 million.

-Among the new movies, Warner Bros.' female-centric thriller Unforgettable, starring Katherine Heigl, is projected to gross roughly $2 million on Friday from 2,417 theaters for a forgettable $5 million-$6 million debut.
+Among the weekend's new movies, Warner Bros.' female-centric thriller Unforgettable, starring Katherine Heigl, grossed $1.7 million Friday from 2,417 locations for a forgettable $4 million-$5 million debut.
 If it comes in on the lower end, it could mark the lowest start of Heigl's career in terms of a major studio title.

 While Unforgettable's financial exposure is limited, the same can't be said for director Terry George's Armenian genocide drama The Promise, starring Christian Bale and Oscar Isaac.
-The $100 million movie is projected to earn $1.5 million-$2 million Friday from 2,251 theaters for a $4 million-$5 million launch.
-(One rival studio shows the movie coming in much higher at $10 million, but that's still a sobering start considering the movie's hefty budget.)
+The $100 million movie is projected to earn $4 million-$4.5 million from 2,251 million theaters for the weekend.

-The Promise was fully financed by the late Kirk Kerkorian, who was of Armenian descent.
-It is the first major U.S. film to address the massacre of Armenians during the waning days of the Ottoman Empire.
+The Promise was fully financed by the late Kirk Kerkorian , who was of Armenian descent.
+Produced by his Survival Pictures, It is the first major U.S. film to address the massacre of Armenians during the waning days of the Ottoman Empire.
 Open Road is handling The Promise domestically.

-British helmer Ben Wheatley's Free Fire, a send-up of vintage action movies, is projected to open in the $800,000 range from 1,070 theaters for indie distributor A24.
+British helmer Ben Wheatley's Free Fire, a send-up of vintage action movies, is projected to open in the $1 million range from 1,070 theaters for indie distributor A24.
 The pic stars Brie Larson, Sharlto Copley, Armie Hammer, Cillian Murphy and Jack Reynor.